 Advanced Certificate Program

 The family nurse practitioner specializes in providing care services across populations focused on managing primary care and episodic illness for the entire family with appropriate referrals for needed services.
 Clinically, the nurse practitioner will assess, diagnose and prescribe treatments for individuals and families in need of care within the legal and ethical parameters of the nurse practitioner role.
 This program includes 700 hours of direct care of patients in health care settings.
 Students learn under the supervision of expert nurse practitioners and physicians.
+An individualized gap analysis will be done for all post-graduate student transcripts.
 Graduates will be eligible to take the ANCC or AANP certification exam as a family nurse practitioner.

 Grading policies and academic regulations are consistent with those previously described in the master’s degree family nurse practitioner program.
 Please refer to the general Academic Regulations section of this catalog for health, CPR and malpractice insurance requirements.